jad6/DOMATI/README.md

 # DOMATI

-This is the iOS part for Jad's Final Year Thesis on Dynamic Object Modelling for Advanced Touch Interactions
+This is the iOS part for Jad's Final Year Thesis on Dynamic Object Manipulation for Advanced Touch Interactions

+## Abstract
-Current standard touch interactions on familiar multitouch devices such as smartphones and tablets are limited.
-Devices are aware of: the location of a touch on the display, the time of the interaction, the current phase (beginning, dragging, end) of the touch, and the number of repetitive interactions such as a double or triple taps.
-In addition to these variables, further information could be extrapolated to facilitate new ways of controlling software.
+Current standard touch interactions on familiar multitouch devices such as smart- phones and tablets are limited.
+Using motion sensors and touch data simultaneously, new interactions can be detected to facilitate innovative ways of controlling software applications.

+This Final Year Project aims to produce a user calibrated algorithm that calculates the strength of a touch on a capacitive display device.
+This is achieved by the use of its movements in 3D space as well as the properties of the touch.
+Two algorithms are designed, implemented and compared.
+The algorithms, named “passive” and “active”, are used to record the device’s movements.
+The optimal algorithm is then used on a population study to determine perceptions of soft, normal and hard touches.
+Using data from the study, the algorithms are calibrated to return a scalar touch strength value.
+According to the study perceptions of touch strength are universal thus allowing for a “one size fits all” algorithm.

-This Final Year Project aims to enable multitouch devices to recognise 'advanced touch interactions' (standard interactions which also take into account the strength of a touch).
-Further, a software application will be created to model the effects of advanced touch interactions on a 3D rendered object.
-Strength detection algorithms combining the radius and duration of a touch along with its effect on a gyroscope and accelerometer will be researched, implemented, tested and calibrated.
-This project aims to significantly improve software for scientific research, open up new user interfaces, and enrich entertainment applications.
+This algorithm has the potential to improve software for scientific research, open up new user interfaces, and enrich entertainment applications.

+## Mobile Application

+The repository can be cloned and compiled to run the application.

+To install the Cocoapods for this project run the ```pod install``` command.

+## Dissertation

+The paper can be viewed within the app or alternatively it can be [downloaded here](https://raw.githubusercontent.com/jad6/DOMATI-iOS/master/DOMATI/Shared/Ressources/Dissertation.pdf).